An In-Module Disturbance Barrier for Mitigating Write Disturbance in Phase-Change Memory: Introduction

-\begin{itemize} \item A low-cost on-demand rewrite method assisted by a two-tier SRAM is proposed to mitigate WDE.
-This is the first attempt of on-demand approach based on more practical WDE trigger model to reduce WDEs. \item The replacement policy regards the number of 1-to-0 flips as an eviction criterion, which may frequently evict the newly inserted entry once the table is full.
-This paper introduces a novel prior knowledge offering method to tackle this problem. \item The replacement policy requires multiple read ports on SRAM that incurs considerable overhead.
-This paper designs a probabilistic comparator hardware to highly reduce the number of read ports on SRAM and enhance the feasibility of the proposed method. \item Several design parameters are required in the proposed method; hence, sensitivity analyses are conducted to acquire cost-effective design in the evaluation section. \end{itemize}
+\begin{itemize} \item The first on-demand WDE mitigation method is proposed.
+Based on a more practical WDE trigger model, the proposed method leverages a two-level SRAM and restores vulnerable cells on demand. \item This paper introduces a novel prior-knowledge-offering method, because the replacement policy may contradict the locality of applications. \item The replacement policy requires hundreds of ports on an SRAM in a naive approach.
+This paper designs probabilistic hardware, AppLE, to allow the use of a DPSRAM for enhancing the feasibility. \item Several design parameters are required in the proposed method; hence, rigorous sensitivity analyses are conducted to acquire the cost-effective design. \end{itemize}